victoryang1/DAT-BOS-16/lessons/lesson-07/readme.md

 2. Square each residual.
 3. Take the mean of the squared residual error.

-sklearn's metrics module includes a mean_squared_error function.
+Sklearn's metrics module includes a mean_squared_error function.
 Sklearn's metrics module will be the tool we use to evaluate performance for the majority of our models

 ``` python
 from sklearn import metrics